 The US government enacted comprehensive tax legislation on December 22, 2017, which is commonly referred to as the Tax Cuts and Jobs Act ("TCJA").
 The TCJA significantly revised the U.S. corporate income tax regime by, among other things, lowering the U.S. corporate tax rate from 35% to 21% effective January 1, 2018.
 The TCJA also repealed the deduction for domestic production activities, limited the deductibility of certain executive compensation, and implemented a modified territorial tax system with the introduction of the Global Intangible Low-Taxed Income ("GILTI") tax rules.
-The TCJA also imposes a one-time transition tax on deemed repatriation of historical earnings of foreign subsidiaries.
-As a Subchapter "S" corporation, the TCJA has had limited effect on our effective tax rate.
-However, after the Company revokes the "S" Corporation election, the Company expects to be subject to the federal and state rates, the GILTI tax rules and other changes in the rules under the TCJA.
+The

-Because of the complexity of the new GILTI tax rules, and the expected change in status, the Company will continue to evaluate the impact of this provision and the application of ASC 740, Income Taxes.
-Under GAAP, the Company is allowed to make an accounting policy election of either (i) treating taxes due on future U.S. inclusions in taxable income related to GILTI as a current-period expense when incurred (the "period cost method"), or (ii) factoring such amounts into a Company's measurement of its deferred taxes (the "deferred method").
-The Company has elected the period cost method.
+TCJA also imposes a one-time transition tax on deemed repatriation of historical earnings of foreign subsidiaries.
+As a Subchapter "S" corporation the TCJA had a limited effect on the Company's 2018 effective tax rate.
+The Company calculated that as a "C" corporation in 2019, the provisions of TCJA, except for the statutory rate, will not have a material impact on the income tax provision.
+Under GAAP, the Company is allowed to make an accounting policy election of either: (i) treating taxes due on future U.S. inclusions in taxable income related to GILTI as a current-period expense when incurred (the "period cost" method); or (ii) factoring such amounts into the Company's measurement of its deferred taxes (the "deferred" method).
+For taxable income inclusions due to the GILTI tax rules, the Company has elected the period cost method and has included the impact in the estimated annual effective tax rate as of June 30, 2019.

-As of March 31, 2019, the Company's deferred tax assets included a valuation allowance of \$ 6.7 million primarily related to foreign net operating loss carryforwards that the Company determined were not more likely than not to be realized.
-The factors used to assess the likelihood of realization were the past performance of the related entities, our forecast of future taxable income, and available tax planning strategies that could be implemented to realize the deferred tax assets.
+As of June 30, 2019, the Company's deferred tax assets included a valuation allowance of \$13.5 million primarily related to foreign net operating loss carryforwards, foreign tax credit carryforwards, and capital losses that the Company determined are not more likely than not to be realized.
+The factors used to assess the likelihood of realization were the past performance of the related entities, forecasts of future taxable income, future reversals of existing taxable temporary differences, and available tax planning strategies that could be implemented to realize the deferred tax assets.
 The ability or failure to achieve the forecasted taxable income in these entities could affect the ultimate realization of deferred tax assets.

-As of December 31, 2018 and March 31, 2019, the liability for income taxes associated with uncertain tax positions was \$9.9 million and \$10.7 million, respectively.
-In the normal course of business, the Company is subject to tax audit by several jurisdictions and believes the outcomes which are reasonably possible within the next twelve months, including lapses in statutes of limitations, could result in adjustments, but will not result in a material change in the liability for uncertain tax positions.
+As of December 31, 2018 and June 30, 2019, the liability for income taxes associated with uncertain tax positions was \$9.9 million and \$11.3 million, respectively.
+Management believes it is unlikely that the liability for unrecognized tax benefits related to existing matters would increase or decrease within the next 12 months by a material amount.
+The Company is routinely subject to tax audit in several jurisdictions.
+Although adjustments could result from these audits, the Company is not aware of any issue that would materially change the liability for uncertain tax positions.